npsot_bluebonnet_full_color

 Maintenance

+Slow growing, rugged, and easy to care for.
 Very cold hardy and drought tolerant juniper.
-Provides shelter for wildlife and less-tolerant plants.
-Invades disturbed sites.
+A pioneer species that grows well in disturbed sites.
 Susceptible to mistletoe (prune it out).
 It can be pruned to a single trunk, but is most interesting in its wild form.
+Makes a good windbreak.
+Junipers are readily transplanted when young.
+Their ornamental shapes and evergreen foliage add visual interest to the garden.
+Propagation: seed, sprout transplant.

 Comments

-Previous Scientific Name(s): Synonym/s: Juniperus occidentalis var. gymnocarpa, Sabina monosperma
+Previous Scientific Name(s): Juniperus occidentalis var. gymnocarpa, Sabina monosperma

 References